Originate/exosphere/tutorial/part_1/03_installation.md

   $ exo version
   ```

-  You should see some output of the Exosphere command-line SDK
+  You should see some output from the Exosphere command-line SDK

 <table>